Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/New-AzureRmStorageAccount.md

 This command creates a Blob Storage account that uses the hot access type.
 The account has enabled Storage Service encryption on Blob Service.

-### Example 3: Create a Storage Account with Kind StorageV2 that enables Storage Service Encryption on Blob and File Services, and generate and assign an Identity for Azure KeyVault.
+### Example 3: Create a Storage account with Kind StorageV2 that Enables Storage Service Encryption on Blob and File Services, and Generate and Assign an Identity for Azure KeyVault.
 ```
 PS C:\>New-AzureRmStorageAccount -ResourceGroupName "MyResourceGroup" -AccountName "MyStorageAccount" -Location "US West" -SkuName "Standard_GRS" -Kind StorageV2 -EnableEncryptionService "Blob,File" -AssignIdentity
 ```